DOB: Unknown, Arrived: 3/12/2019 (Rescue), Completed Rehabilitative Care 6/15/19 (now a Session Horse and permanent Ranch resident)

-Joseph, formerly hip #1790 was rescued from an auction house in Middle Tennessee.
-He was found standing in a pen with about 100 other horses who all awaited the same fate: to be purchased by the highest bidder with no regard to their welfare, condition, or destiny (many from this particular auction of which end up at feedlots and in slaughter trucks).
-Having researched well how to rescue from this auction without adding money into the kill buyer's hands, our volunteers were able to pull him on the night of March 12, 2019.
-He is a middle-aged gelding that we believe is a Saddlebred cross (though he was listed as a mare at the auction!).
+Joseph, formerly hip #1790 was pulled from an auction house in Middle Tennessee.
+He was found standing in a pen with about 100 other horses who all awaited the same fate: to be purchased by the highest bidder (many from this particular auction of which end up in a "kill pen cycle" and in slaughter trucks).
+Having researched well how to pull from this auction without adding money into the kill buyer's hands, our volunteers were able to pull him on the night of March 12, 2019.
+He is a senior gelding that we believe is a Saddlebred (though he was listed as a mare at the auction!).

 The instant he walked out of the auction house he let out a deep sigh, as if knowing he had ended up in caring hands.
 He loaded onto the trailer, and slept most of the drive back to the Ranch.

-Joseph's full story as it unfolds will be documented here.
-We'd love for you to follow along in his healing.
+Joseph's full story as it unfolds will be documented here:

 What a month it has been for Joseph!
 He's beginning to learn the routine of life here at Freedom Reigns.
 He is still enjoying his extra large (12x18') stall, eating about 30lbs of Alfalfa/Orchard Grass hay per day, and continuing to enjoy limited grazing time.
 We did have a little setback due to an episode of colic.
 Thankfully, we caught it within the first hour, were able to get the vet out quickly to get him treated, and he recovered just fine.
 Refeeding starvation cases is such a delicate balance and no two are exactly the same.
 The process is a lot like healing from trauma, if you do too much too fast it can completely overwhelm an individual and they begin to shut down.
 That can happen physically with starved horses.
 With Joseph, we knew from his teeth that he had likely eaten tree bark, and from his fecal can conclude that he ate his own feces to survive.
 The spring grass here in Middle Tennessee is full of sugar, and despite our introducing pasture very slowly, his system just wasn't strong enough to handle the influx of nutrients that quickly.
 He has stabilized, though, and is enjoying some hand grazing each day.
 We're looking forward to introducing a low-starch grain next month and trying pasture again when the initial spring grass has been cut.